BEESLab/Arcanum/README.md

 Run the basic test case in the interactive shell of the container, using the pre-configured Python 3.8: `python3.8 ~/Test_Cases/Basic_Test.py`.
 The basic test case uses Selenium to launch Arcanum (a modified Chromium) with a pre-installed empty extension and navigates to a web page.
 If Arcanum runs normally, you should see `Basic Test: Success.` in the output.

 ## Test Custom Extensions (~1 human-hour)
-**Preparation**: Use the same Docker container from the Basic Test that has the Arcanum executable file in `/root/Arcanum/`.
+**Preparation**: Use the same Docker container from the Basic Test that has the Arcanum executable file placed in `/root/Arcanum/`.
 Download all custom extensions (in `Sample_Extensions/Custom/`) and copy the extensions to `/root/extensions/custom/` in the container.
 ```
 $ mkdir -p /root/extensions/custom/
 $ cp -r ~/Sample_Extensions/Custom/* /root/extensions/custom/